Dhii/structs/README.md

 }
 ```

-You can then access the struct's properties using normal PHP object property read syntax:
+You can then access the struct's properties using PHP's property accessor syntax:

 ```php
 $image = new Image([